 Following postdoctoral positions at Northwestern Univeristy (bioinorganic chemistry) and University of Zürich (chemistry within the solid state) and a tenured position at Georgetown University (bioinorganic and magneto-chemistry), he returned to New Zealand, joining Massey University in 1994 and moved into structural biology, becoming Professor in Structural Chemistry and Biology in 2001.

-He was elected a Fellow of the Royal Society of New Zealand in 2003, and was awarded the Massey University Research Medal (Individual) in 2010 and the Marsden Medal of the New Zealand Association of Scientists in 2011.
+He was elected a Fellow of the Royal Society of New Zealand, awarded the SGS Prize of the New Zealand Institute of Chemistry and selected as the RSC Australasian Lecturer in 2003.
+In 2010, he was awarded the Massey University Research Medal (Individual) and in 2011 the Marsden Medal of the New Zealand Association of Scientists.

-Along the way, he has published over 170 papers and book chapters, helped with NZ’s investment and access to the Australian Synchrotron (on-going), secured funding for NZ’s highest field NMR spectrometer, the Bruker 700 MHz with Cryoprobe, advised on the MacDiarmid Institute-funded acquisition of Massey University’s unique capability for chemical crystallography, and contributed fully to teaching at all levels.
+Along the way, he has published over 230 papers and book chapters, helped with NZ’s investment, capability building and access to the Australian Synchrotron (on-going as a Director of the NZ Synchrotron Group Ltd and Chair of the Access Committee), secured funding for NZ’s highest field NMR spectrometer, the Bruker 700 MHz with Cryoprobe (upgraded in 2021), advised on equipment purchases to maintain NZ’s leading single-crystal X-ray diffraction facility, and contributed fully to teaching at all levels.

 In addition to being an Associate Investigator in the MacDiarmid Institute, he is an AI of the Maurice Wilkins Centre for Molecular BioDiscovery and the Biomolecular Interactions Centre, and a Principal Investigator in the Riddet Institute.